Pogodaanton/cobalt2-intellij/README.md

 ## Contribution and Support

-This plugin is authored by personal needs, hence **no support** is provided outside of the most UI-breaking issues.
+This plugin is authored by personal needs, hence **no support** is provided outside the most UI-breaking issues.
 You are **encouraged to adapt the color scheme** for missing programming languages or legibility issues **and share them to the repository**.
-Below are steps to achieve this:
+Below are steps how to do that:

 1. Go to: `Settings -> Editor -> Color Scheme -> [Your desired language]`
 2. Adapt the color scheme to your liking